-Thanks so much to the Costa Rica Institute Of Tourism and Costa Rica Family Holidays for hosting this amazing trip.
+Thanks so much to the Costa Rica Institute Of Tourism, Costa Rica Family Holidays and the Family Travel Association for hosting this amazing trip.
 All opinions are 100% my own.
 This post also contains affiliate links to help you plan an Costa Rica adventure of your own.

 Best Things To Do In Costa Rica